Getting Started

 Before starting the integration development process ensure you have:

-- Reached out to your Uber Eats partner manager about POS integration and received confirmation to begin development.
+- Reached out to your Uber Eats partner manager (if applicable) about POS integration and received confirmation to begin development.

 - Reviewed the Versioning & Upgrade Timelines and Quality & Performance Standards.